cse-labs/docker101/README.md

 # --rm - Automatically remove container when stopped
 # --entrypoint - Overwrites the image's default ENTRYPOINT which states the start of a command and tacks on the rest from docker run
 # --net - Connect a container to a network
-docker run --name loderunner-fix -d --rm --entrypoint sh --net web ghcr.io/asb-spark/ngsa-lr:spark -c "sleep 99999d"
+docker run --name webvalidate-fix -d --rm --entrypoint sh --net web ghcr.io/asb-spark/docker101-webv:spark -c "sleep 99999d"

 # Try to execute fixed load test
-docker exec loderunner-fix dotnet ../aspnetapp.dll -s http://ngsa:8080 -f benchmark.json
+docker exec webvalidate-fix dotnet ../aspnetapp.dll -s http://ngsa:8080 -f benchmark.json

 # benchmark.json only changed in container
 # benchmark.json wasn't updated in image